 c) throwing beer cans at us as we played, forcing us to move the hoop and backboard down the street where we had to play in amongst parked cars.

-d) listening to him crank up his shitty country rebel music to ear-splitting levels until we’d leave.
+d) listening to him crank up his crappy country rebel music to ear-splitting levels until we’d leave.

 Little Joey’s venom spewed far and wide, bringing out his neighbors for a quick look to see what all the fuss was about.
-The neighbors were big guys, putting up with the runt and his antics, and the Big Pussies actually told us to quit *inciting the man.
-My father told me that the police couldn’t be relied upon to look after everything.
-The community occasionally has to take responsibility.
+The neighbors were big guys, putting up with the runt and his antics, and the Big Pussies actually told us to quit inciting the man.
+My father once told me that if the police couldn’t be relied upon to look after its citizens, the community has to take the initiative.

 Well, I was in for some incitement myself.

-I sat with Scraps until he drew in his last breath.
+I sat with Scraps until he drew in his last breath and closed his eyes.
 “You were a fine friend,” I uttered and cried.
-He was a smart dog, often surprising beavers, ambushing them by making them think he was going one way then doubling back to jump out at them.
-I think, no, I know he had a sense of humor, too.
+Scraps was a smart dog, often surprising beavers, ambushing them by making them think he was going one way then double back to jump out at them.
+I think…no, I know he had a sense of humor, too.
 When it began to drizzle, I dug his grave under a poplar at the far end of our small garden.
-I went inside and joined my uncle at the table.
-While absently scanning the newspaper I noticed many of the movie listings were about zombies or werewolves or…magic.
+I went inside and joined my uncle at the kitchen table.
+While absently scanning the newspaper I noticed many of the movie listings were about zombies or werewolves or magic.

 “You got that look on your face.
 Where you goin’?” asked Uncle Alain.

 “Going to see the man who murdered my dog!”